 The best students in each examination subject nationally are encouraged to enter Scholarship.
 The number of awards in each subject is based on a proportion of the number of Year 13 students entered for national assessment in those subjects.
 Scholarship is a monetary reward.
 Although it does not attract credits towards NCEA Level 3 or 4, the fact that a student has gained Scholarship will appear on her Record of Achievement.

 Interested students should consult their subject teachers.
-Further information can be found in Circulars available from NZQA at www.nzqa.govt.nz/publications/circulars either Unit Standards Package of 3 Literacy/ Numeracy Unit Standards. or Achievement Standards (total of 10 credits ALL 3 required) Specified Achievement Standards available through a range of subjects in both Literacy & Numeracy (Minimum total of 10 credits)
+Further information can be found in Circulars available from NZQA at www.nzqa.govt.nz/publications/circulars

 NZQA & MOE Literacy & Numeracy requirements for Level 1